nicocrm/aqueduct-sync/README.md

  remote collection

 These pipes can be added individually or loaded from a folder of Javascript files.
+All the pipes must be added before calling the `start` method.

 ```
 const pipe = {